Proutyeahs/OQX/README.md

 4. Navigate into the repository's folder in your terminal
 5. Open VS Code (or editor of your choice) and open the folder
 6. In the terminal of VS Code run `npm install` to install all dependencies
+7. Create a `.env` file at the root of the project and paste this line into the file:
+`SERVER_SESSION_SECRET=superDuperSecret`
-7. Create a database named `OQX_app` in PostgresSQL If you would like to name your database something else, you will need to change `OQX_app` to the name of your new database name in `server/modules/pool.js`
+8. Create a database named `OQX_app` in PostgresSQL If you would like to name your database something else, you will need to change `OQX_app` to the name of your new database name in `server/modules/pool.js`
-8. The queries in the database.sql file are set up to create all the necessary tables that you need, as well as a dummy data table to test the app.
+9. The queries in the database.sql file are set up to create all the necessary tables that you need, as well as a dummy data table to test the app.
 Copy and paste those queries in the SQL query of the database.
 If this is going to production, leave out the dummy data.
-9. Run `npm run server` in your VS Code terminal
+10. Run `npm run server` in your VS Code terminal
-10. Open a second terminal and run `npm run client`
+11. Open a second terminal and run `npm run client`

 ## Usage

-Once everything is installed and running it should open in your default browser - if not, navigate to http://localhost:3000/#/.
+Once everything is installed and running it should open in your default browser - if not, navigate to `http://localhost:3000/#/`.
 Video walkthrough of application usage:

-## Development Setup Instructions

-- Run `npm install`
-- Start postgres if not running already by using `brew services start postgresql`
-- Run `npm run server`
-- Run `npm run client`
-- Navigate to `localhost:3000`

 ## Technologies used: